First Time User? Enroll now.

 Lymph node biopsy is done to:

-If a lymph node biopsy will be done under local anesthesia, you do not need to do anything else to prepare for the biopsy.
+If a lymph node biopsy will be done under local anesthesia, you don't need to do anything else to prepare for the biopsy.

 Other tests, such as blood tests or X-rays, may be done before the lymph node biopsy.